mendoncaavil/js-challenge-for-mendoncaavil/README.md

-The user needs to fill the all the field in the form.
+The user needs to fill all the fields in the form.
 There are validation at each input tags.
-After successfully validation of the data, the users data will get appeneded in the table along with the API called data.
+After successfully validation of the data and submitting the form, the users data will be appeneded in the table below along with the API called data.